jaytaph/HTRouter/README.md

 This stuff is work in progress.
 Although though some .htaccess functionality is already possible there is still a lot of work that needs to be done to implement it so it can run out of the box!
 This project mimics a lot of functionality of the Apache2 (2.2) web-server.

+We still need to do a lot of stuff on the mod_rewrite, and we must update the unit-tests and documentation!

 Installation